beckadamtheinventor/BASM-3/README.md

 # Numbers in BASM:
 Any opcode/word/define that requires arguments can take any expression that resolves to a static value.
 This is what the "Filling addresses" step is for.
 Expressions are standard, but do not follow order of operations.
 The order is linearily forward.
 Immediate numeric values can be any of the 4 common number bases.
-Decimal (default), Hexidecimal, Octal, and Binary.
+Decimal (default), Hexadecimal, Octal, and Binary.
-Number bases are denoted with the scientific 'E'.
+Number bases are denoted with the exponentation 'E'.
 `669` -> Decimal 669.
-`EX0ff` -> Hexidecimal FF.
+`EX0ff` -> Hexadecimal FF.
 `EO007` -> Octal 7.
 `EB0011` -> Binary 11.
 `ED996` -> Decimal 996.